David-Lor/Docker-Python-Autoclonable-App/README.md

 ## How does it work

-When you create a new container and properly set the Git URL (using the `GIT_REPOSITORY` ENV), during the first execution, the entrypoint bash script will clone the repository in your container, install all the Python requirements through pip, and start it.
+When you create a new container and properly set the Git URL (using the `GIT_REPOSITORY` ENV), during the first execution the entrypoint script will clone the repository in your container, install all the Python requirements through pip, and start it.
 After this first startup, the next time/s the container starts, the setup process is skipped.

 App runs with a new user created on Dockerbuild (_appuser_ by default), so the app won't run with root privileges.